-On the 3rd of January, our task force began the most hard-fought battle of its glorious career, which in fifteen endless days, would leave it frozen, exsanguinated, decimated of men, officers and tanks.
+On the 3rd of January, our task force began the most hard-fought battle of its glorious career, which in fifteen endless days, would leave

 Waiting on the Nazis during the Battle of the Bulge.
 But still we had to go out and hunt them.